dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 ## Approve Message on Sui for Signing in dWallet Network {#approve}

-Now that our dWallet is linked to a `DWalletCap` on Sui, its owner on Sui can use it to approve a message for signing.
+Now that our dWallet is linked to a `DWalletCap` on Sui, its owner can use it to approve a message for signing.
-Let's say we want to sign the message `"dWallets are coming... to Sui"`, we can now call the `dwallet_cap::approve_message()` method on Sui:
+For example, if we want to sign the message `"dWallets are coming... to Sui"`, we can call the `dwallet_cap::approve_message()` method on Sui:

 ```typescript